 I sang with all three of my kids when they were little.
 Mostly “Old McDonald.”
-I would start the song and they would join in with the “EIEIO” part.
-I remember teaching the song to Connor and his eyes lighting up as I sang, “Old McDonald had a farm.”
-He looked me in the eye, completely engaged and said, “OH!
+I would start the song, and they would join in with the “EIEIO” part.
+I remember teaching Connor the song, his eyes lighting up as I sang, “Old McDonald had a farm.”
+He looked me in the eye, completely engaged, and said, “OH!
 EIEIO!”
-We proceeded with cows and pigs and other farm animals, each time he would join in, “EIEIO!”
+We proceeded with cows, pigs, and other farm animals; each time, he would join in, “EIEIO!”

-It was at about fifteen months when we first noticed something was wrong.
-He stopped making eye contact.
+We first noticed something was wrong at about fifteen months.
+Connor stopped making eye contact.
 Interest gave way to obsession.
-He would simply sit and rock or wave his arms for what seemed like hours.
+He would sit and rock or wave his arms for what seemed like hours.
 And he was losing his language.

 “Old McDonald” was one of the first casualties.
-The joy of interacting with my son was replaced with the confusion and heartache of watching him isolate himself, focusing on his own little world and blotting me out with endless repetition of, “EIEIEIEIEIEIEIEIEI.”
+The joy of interacting with my son was replaced with the confusion and heartache of watching him isolate himself, focus on his own little world, and blot me out with endless repetitions of “EIEIEIEIEIEIEIEI.”

 EIEIEIEIEIEIEIEIEIEIEIEIEI

-[pullquote]Let me tell you what I wish someone had told me: You know your child better than any doctor. [/pullquote]We were told by well-meaning doctors that boys were different than girls.
-He was healthy and happy after all, so just give him time.
+Well-meaning doctors told us that boys were different from girls.
+He was healthy and happy after all, so give him time.
 Don’t rush him.
 He would start talking any day now.

-Let me tell you what I wish someone had told me: You know your child better than any doctor.
-You spend more time with your child than a doctor ever will.
-If you sense something is wrong make the doctor listen.
+Let me tell you what I wish someone had told me: You know your child better than any doctor, and you spend more time with your child than a doctor ever will.
+If you sense something is wrong, make the doctor listen.
 If they don’t, find another doctor.
-Do not delay, do not wait for them to grow out of it.
+Do not delay; do not wait for your child to grow out of it.
 Get help as soon as you realize something might be wrong.
-Early intervention is key.
+Early intervention is critical.

-And realize that this is even more frustrating for your child than it is for you.
+And realize this is even more frustrating for your child than for you.
 I often think it must be like swimming through syrup for them.
-Constantly fighting a world around you that is simultaneously overwhelming you and holding you back.
+They are constantly fighting a world around them that is simultaneously overwhelming and holding them back.

-As we lost Connor day-by-day to autism he lost sleep night after night.
-Autism doesn’t shut off, it doesn’t allow the child to calm down and sleep.
-I spent most nights laying with him in a recliner, holding him and trying to get him to go to sleep.
+As we lost Connor day by day to autism, he lost sleep night after night.
+Autism doesn’t shut off; it doesn’t allow the child to calm down and sleep.
+I spent most nights with him in a recliner, holding him and trying to get him to sleep.

 Little did I know at the time that this was the kind of therapy he needed.
 I would hold him and methodically squeeze him.
-First his legs, then his arms, holding him very tightly.
-It would take an hour or so every night but he would eventually fall asleep.
-Today when he’s frustrated he still asks for squeezes.
-He will hug me tightly, guide my hands to his head asking for pressure and even use his iPad to say, “open, squeeze” and offer me his leg for more pressure and more squeezing.
+First, his legs, then his arms, holding him very tightly.
+It would take an hour or so every night, but he eventually fell asleep.
+Today, when he’s frustrated, he still asks for squeezes.
+He will hug me tightly, guide my hands to his head, ask for pressure, even use his iPad to say, “Open, squeeze,” and offer me his leg for more pressure and squeezing.

-Once we had a diagnosis we had the opportunity for medication.
+Once we had a diagnosis, we had the opportunity for medication.
 The very first need to be addressed was sleep.
 We all know that we cannot function without proper rest.
-Imagine how that need is multiplied when you struggle every day with a world that constantly challenges you.
+Imagine how that need is multiplied when you struggle daily with a world that constantly challenges you.

 I’m no doctor, but it seems to me that Connor’s little body and brain didn’t know how to deal with the effect of the medicine and the sensation of being sleepy.
 The first night he was medicated, he fought sleep to the point that I could no longer hold him down.
 He was up, running through the house, spinning in circles and jabbering constantly.